Balikpapan-class landing craft: Papua New Guinea

+Salamaua was decommissioned from PNGDF service on 19 June 2020.
+Buna was decommissioned from PNGDF service in June 2021.

 Philippines

 Brunei and Tarakan were selected for donation to the Philippine Navy in January 2015.
 The intention was to improve the Philippines' sealift capability, which was found lacking following Typhoon Yolanda in 2013.
 The two landing craft were refurbished and fitted with new navigation and safety equipment, at a total cost of A$4 million.
 Hand-over of the vessel was originally planned for 17 May 2015, but this did not occur.
 Instead, the Philippine Navy took possession of the vessels at HMAS Cairns on 23 July, with Brunei commissioned as BRP Ivatan and Tarakan commissioned as BRP Batak.
 The two landing craft sailed that day for the Philippines, with a formal christening ceremony to be held following their arrival in early August.
 It has been reported that the vessels will likely be homeported on the island of Palawan.

 The Philippine and Australian governments are in negotiations to sell the three remaining Australian Balikpapans to the Philippine Navy, with a deal expected to be reached later in 2015.
 On 27 July 2015, Philippines president Benigno Aquino III stated as part of his annual state of the nation address that his government intended to purchase all three vessels.
 All three, the former HMAS Balikpapan, HMAS Wewak, and HMAS Betano, were delivered to the Philippines in March 2016, and were immediately sent for refurbishing works.
+The Philippines paid ₱270 million for the three vessels.
 They will be commissioned to the Philippine Navy on 1 June 2016 as BRP Waray, BRP Iwak, and BRP Agta, and will be assigned to the Sealift Amphibious Force.

+Ships of the class

 Replacement

 There are plans to replace the Balikpapans in Australian service with an as-yet-unidentified class of six heavy landing craft.
 The original replacement project was not due to decide on the design until between 2016 and 2018, with the new class to enter service from 2022.
-The Department of Defence issued a request for information in early 2011, which may lead to the project being brought forward.
-As of 2019 there has been no further developments.
+This has now changed to some point in the late 2020s under LAND8710, with the ships to once again be operated by the Australian Army.
+A total of 18 "Landing Craft - Medium" of around 500 tonnes like the Balikpapans and 8 "Landing Craft - Heavy" of around 3,900 tonnes are to be acquired.